Manual vs Automated Code Review

 3) Subtle mistakes:

-- MCR- Having trained and skilled engineers to handle an efficient manual code review comes attached to its obvious costs.
-It takes years of experience before a reviewer is able to adequately able to manage reviews.
+- MCR-Having skilled and certified engineers to handle an effective manual code review is related to its apparent costs.
+It takes years of experience before a reviewer is able to handle feedback adequately.

-Both these methods of review have their own pros and cons.
-Thus we understand the difficulty in choosing which one to go ahead with.
-Generally, the trend is now shifting towards automated code review because of time, cost and effort but still, many companies prefer to have a human touch.
+Both these analysis and reviewing approaches have their own pros and cons.
+We, therefore, accept the challenge of selecting which one to go ahead with.
+Generally, because of time, expense, and effort, the trend is now moving to automated code review, but still, many businesses prefer to have a human touch.
 Hence, a combination of human and machine would be ideal.

 Using the services of Codegrip will help you choose the best practice for your business.